 Sierpinski Arrowhead Curve Generator: How to Create Fractal Curves Online with Custom Depth and Colors

-What Is the Sierpinski Arrowhead Curve?
+What is the Sierpinski Arrowhead Curve?

-The Sierpinski Arrowhead Curve is defined by:
+The curve is defined by:

 - Axiom: